zibz0017/QuartzVault/content/Notes.md

 - allon felt that it was important for Israel to maintain a military presence in these places as well as to build settlements there.[^597]
 - allon also called for Arabs of the West Bank and Gaza to demilitarize.[^597]
 - While the allon Plan was not formally accepted by Israel, new settlements were built in these places until 1977.
 The Arabs did not accept this plan.[^597]
-- תורה Shebiksav and תורה Shebaal Peh were given to משה at Har Sinai.
+- תורה Shebiksav and תורה Shebaal Peh were given to משה at הר Sinai.
 This is clear from the fact that תורה Shebiksav is not clear about many things it mentions.
 Clearly there was more given that clarified these points.[^599]
 - Example: The תורה doesn't discuss causing damage to a fellow person.
 The whole source of for the laws of damage is from לא תגזל.
 Obviously, there is a greater explanation to what is liable for than just these 2 words.[^599]
 - Example: The תורה (דברים 17 8-13) discusses the Kohanim adjudicating cases based on their exact details.
 These details which affect the the law are not discussed in the תורה Shebiksav.[^599]
 - The religious in Israel put great importance on settling the whole land of Israel, including the West Bank.
 They created many settlements there.[^600]